silverscorpio/linkStore/README.md

 #### Features

+- Minimalist method for note-taking/referencing/bookmarking from the web
 - Allows storing info using the links for later reference
 - Accompanying metadata - stored on, user-linked etc.
+- Allows automatic extraction of title from URL, link type processing in most cases
 - Authentication system (BasicAuth)
 - Links in linkstore can be tagged as well grouped into topics
 - Can be read and marked/starred
 - If needed, personal notes per link can be added and stored
+- Links, topics and tags have the CRUD functionality allowing their management

 #### Stack

 Python & Django, PostgreSQL for DB, Bootstrap (django-bootstrap) for frontend styling

+#### Status

+- project is being maintained and actively worked upon
+- new frontend - design, views etc.
+- backend - new features like search etc.